lisitsyn/tapkee/README.md

 low-dimensional representations of feature matrices.
 For more information on its usage please run:

 `./tapkee -h`

+The application takes plain ASCII file containing dense matrix (each vector is a column and each line contains values of some feature).
+The output of the application is stored into the provided file in the same format (each line is feature).

 To compile the application please use [CMake](http://cmake.org/).
 The workflow of compilation Tapkee with CMake is usual.
 When using Unix-based